AbirHaque/CSVOL/README.md

 # CSVOL
-Comma Separated Value Organization Language, or CSVOL (\kasväl\\), is an interpreted language that specializes in reporting and manipulating CSV files.
+Character Separated Value Organizer Language, or CSVOL (\kasväl\\), is an interpreted language that specializes in reporting and manipulating delimited files.

 You can write CSVOL code in the main.csvol file.
-Alternatively, you may instruct through the command-line by writing PULL REPL to a blank main.csvol file.
+Alternatively, you may invoke CSVOL's REPL environment by writing PULL REPL to a blank main.csvol file.

 #### Why CSVOL?

+The following is purely the opinion of Abir Haque, the author of CSVOL.
+Please feel free to share your opinions to the author's email, present in the Contact section of this file, after trying out the language.

-While the intended application of CSVOL is very similar to those of Unix utilities, such as AWK, SED, and GREP [(1)](https://davidlyness.com/the-functional-and-performance-differences-of-sed-awk-and-other-unix-parsing-utilities), they come with a few issues.
+The intended application of CSVOL is very similar to those of Unix utilities, such as AWK, SED, and GREP [(1)](https://davidlyness.com/the-functional-and-performance-differences-of-sed-awk-and-other-unix-parsing-utilities).
+AWK, SED, and GREP are great utilities for parsing data to files, at least when used in combination with each other.
+However, each utility presents their own issues.

 AWK does not support modularization [(2)](https://www.cs.rit.edu/~afb/20013/plc/slides/perlintro-03.html).
 In addition, math operations are difficult to express in SED [(3)](http://sed.sourceforge.net/sedfaq6.html)[(4)](https://unix.stackexchange.com/questions/36949/addition-with-sed).
-Finally, GREP lacks replacing capabilities [(1)](https://davidlyness.com/the-functional-and-performance-differences-of-sed-awk-and-other-unix-parsing-utilities).
-CSVOL attempts to solve a few of their limitations by placing the positive aspects of said Unix utilities under one umbrella.
+Finally, GREP lacks value replacing capabilities [(1)](https://davidlyness.com/the-functional-and-performance-differences-of-sed-awk-and-other-unix-parsing-utilities).
+CSVOL solves these limitations.
+CSVOL also attempts to place the positive aspects of said Unix utilities under one umbrella language.

-While Perl, Python, Java, and other general-purpose languages provide CSV file parsing capabilities, they too come with their own setbacks for developers.
+While Perl, Python, Java, and other modern languages provide CSV file parsing capabilities, they too come with their own setbacks for developers.
 Perl does not offer an interactive shell [(5)](http://web.eecs.utk.edu/~bvanderz/cs460/notes/perl/perl1.html#title3).
 In addition, Perl does not provide strong portability [(5)](http://web.eecs.utk.edu/~bvanderz/cs460/notes/perl/perl1.html#title3).
 A minor setback seen in Python, Java, and other languages is that indentation and braces are mandatory to define blocks of code [(6)](https://data-flair.training/blogs/advantages-and-disadvantages-of-python/).
-CSVOL attempts to address these setbacks.
+CSVOL addresses these setbacks.
+CSVOL also attempts to gather the advantages seen in modern languages alongside the Unix utilities umbrella.

+Of course, the CSVOL interpreter prototype comes with its own setbacks.
+Here are a few issues to name:
+- Unfamiliar syntax and structure when compared to languages within the C family.
+- Each line may have only one instruction or comment.
+- Extremely limited amount of features.
+- Buggy looping when commanded through the terminal.
+- Buggy error-line number reporting.

 #### Built with
 The interpreter is written in entirely Java.
 All development occurred on Repl.it.